 Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 Dr. Walter Zamarian Jr. is one of Brazil's leading Deep Plane facelift specialists.
 With over 20 years of experience and more than 8,000 plastic surgeries performed, he trained at the Ivo Pitanguy Clinic — the world's most prestigious plastic surgery school — and completed advanced Deep Plane facelift training in the United States.
 He is a member of SBCP (Brazilian Society of Plastic Surgery) and ASPS (American Society of Plastic Surgeons).
-He sees patients from across Brazil and internationally at his clinic in Londrina, Paraná, with a 4.9/5 Google rating (153 reviews).
+He sees patients from across Brazil and internationally at his clinic in Brazil, with a 4.9/5 Google rating (153 reviews).
 CRM-PR 17,388 | RQE 15,688.

 If you have researched facelift in Brazil, you have probably come across dozens of different techniques: SMAS, MACS, mini-lift, endoscopic lift.
 With so many options, it is natural to feel confused.
-Let me simplify: after two decades performing facial surgeries and studying the most advanced techniques in the world, I made a definitive decision.
+Let me simplify: after two decades performing facial surgeries and studying the most advanced techniques in the world, I made a firm decision.
 I now exclusively perform the deep plane facelift on all my patients.
 The reason is simple: no other technique delivers such natural and long-lasting results.

 The deep plane is not just an evolution of the traditional facelift.
 It is a completely different philosophy of how to treat facial ageing.
 While conventional techniques pull the skin and suture the SMAS superficially, the deep plane goes further: it releases the ligaments that attach your face to the bone, allowing me to reposition the entire facial structure back to its youthful position.
 The result?
 A truly rejuvenated face, without that stretched appearance that often frightens those considering a facelift.
 International patients seeking a facelift abroad increasingly choose Brazil for the combination of surgical expertise and value.